Kullawada: Bolivian arguments

 According to the Bolivian position, the Kullawada dance originated exclusively in Bolivia in the city of La Paz.
 The name Kullawada, derives from the San Vicente de Collagua Community (kullawa in Aymara) of the Viacha municipality of the Ingavi Province of the Department of La Paz.

 The Kullawada dance originated in the city of La Paz as an allegory to spinners who worked in the Obrajes textile factories located in the city of La Paz.

 Kullawada dance is practiced in Puno, Peru due to the Bolivian influence in said Peruvian region.
 The copying of Bolivian dances in Puno was due to a complex social and economic process.
-Peruvian researcher Americo Valencia Chacon argues that due to Puno being a far away region, forgotten by its capital Lima, and for its proximity to the city of La Paz, the seat of government of Bolivia, the people there imitated and copied Bolivian traditions, including Bolivian dances.
+Peruvian researcher Americo Valencia Chacon argues that due to Puno being a far away region, forgotten by its capital Lima, and for its proximity to the city of La Paz, the seat of the government of Bolivia, the people there imitated and copied Bolivian traditions, including Bolivian dances.
 The Bolivian influence in Puno has been documented since the end of the 19th century.
 The dances called De Traje de Luces, including the kullawada that is danced in Puno, are of Bolivian origin.
 This fact was highly criticized in Peru due to the preference for Bolivian dances, causing a process of extinction of the authentic dances of Puno.
 For the registration of the Fiesta de la Candelaria of Peru in UNESCO in the official documents it is written verbatim: "the dances, music and costumes of the people of Puno are accompanied by the dances, music and costumes of the people of Bolivia".